PinkDiamond1/docs-24/docs/get-started/quickstart.md

 1. Render a NginX config file using a template and the IP address and port of the `hello-world` service
 1. Start the `my-nginx` service with the NginX config file mounted at `/etc/nginx/conf.d/default.conf`

-Kurtosis read this plan, ran pre-flight validation on it to catch common errors (e.g. referencing container images or services or ports that don't exist), and started the environment you specified.
+Kurtosis read this plan, [ran pre-flight validation on it][multi-phase-runs-reference] to catch common errors (e.g. referencing container images or services or ports that don't exist), and started the environment you specified.

-These instructions are just the beginning, though - there are [many more instructions available][starlark-instructions-reference].
+These instructions are just the beginning, however - there are [many more instructions available][starlark-instructions-reference].

 Step Five: An Interlude
 -----------------------